Vitens/DBM/README.md

 * the absolute coefficient of variation of the root-mean-square deviation (CV(RMSD), as a measure of error) is 30% or lower,
 * the determination (R², as a measure of fit) is 0.75 or higher.

 The normalized mean bias error is used as a measure of the systematic error.
-For the random error, the absolute difference between the absolute normalized mean bias error and the absolute coefficient of variation of the root-mean-square deviation is used.
+For the random error, the difference between the absolute normalized mean bias error and the absolute coefficient of variation of the root-mean-square deviation is used.

 There are several agencies that have developed guidelines and methodologies to establish a measure of the accuracy of models.
 We decided to follow the guidelines as documented in _ASHRAE Guideline 14-2014, Measurement of Energy, Demand, and Water Savings_, by the American Society of Heating, Refrigerating and Air Conditioning Engineers, and _International Performance Measurement and Verification Protocol: Concepts and Options for Determining Energy and Water Savings, Volume I_, by the Efficiency Valuation Organization.